GeliClub/fish/README.md

 $ java fish.Helper seed seed.txt 10000
 ```

-To use the fish package, create your own java file(s) outside of the fish directory, check out the [Main.java](https://github.com/illinoistechesi/fish/blob/master/Main.java) in the fish directory as an example.
+To use the fish package, create your own java file(s) outside of the fish directory, check out the example [Main.java](https://github.com/illinoistechesi/fish/blob/master/Main.java) in the fish directory.

 ``` java
 package fish;